yuliu0322/yuliu0322.github.io/_pages/research.md

        style="max-width:1000px; width:100%; height:auto;">
 </div>

-By linking post-harvest biochemical changes to sensory outcomes, this research supports the development of evidence-based handling and preservation practices that protect shellfish quality across the supply chain.
+By identifying the processing and storage conditions that best preserve flavor integrity and freshness, this research supports the development of practical, evidence-based post-harvest strategies that improve the eating quality and market value of shellfish products.

 ---